donzx6/regdock/README.md

-This tutorial includes Docker images and an application for Java development using containers.
+This tutor includes Docker images and an application for Java development using containers.
 An examples for Eclipse, IntelliJ CE, and Netbeans are provided.

 * [Eclipse](Eclipse-README.md)
 * [IntelliJ](IntelliJ-README.md)